nak/systemd/docs/USER_RECORD.md

 on removable media the delay is selected very low to minimize the chance the home directory remains in unclean state if the storage device is removed from the system by the user).

-`accessMode` → The access mode currently in effect for the home directory itself.

-`fileSystemType` → The file system type backing the home directory: a short string, such as "btrfs", "ext4", "xfs".

 ## Fields in the `signature` section